DSR-RHIT/me497-reproducible-research/cm/cm5026_run-all-scripts.md

 # run all Rmd scripts

-When you want to run an entire project’s worth of R markdown scripts from beginning to end, the “proper” approach is to use *makefiles*.
+To run an entire project’s worth of R markdown scripts from beginning to end, we

+  - create a script (in Rmd or in R)
+  - that acquires the names of all your Rmd files
+  - and uses rmarkdown to render every file in order

+The approach I show you here runs all the scripts every time—so it takes more time than *makefiles*.
+For most of our projects, however, the time penalty shouldn’t be too annoying.

+## you could save time with make

+Which we won’t be doing.

-Makefiles save time by only executing those the scripts that have changed since the last time the makefile was run.
+When you want to run an entire project’s worth of R markdown scripts from beginning to end, the most effective approach is to use *makefiles*.
+Makefiles save time.
+Unlike our approach above, *make* only renders those scripts that have changed since the last update.

 We won’t discuss makefiles in class, but Gandrud ([2014](#ref-gandrud2014)) gives a good introduction if you are interested.

-The approach I show you here runs all the scripts every time—so it takes more time than makefiles.
-For most of our projects, however, the time penalty shouldn’t be too annoying.

 ## start